-Today we’re talking with Bioshock developer Tynan Slyvester about his Kickstarter for RimWorld.
+Today we’re talking with David Sirlin, of Sirlin Games, about his Kickstarter for Pandante.

 What advice would you give developers and creators aspiring to use Kickstarter?

-What do you think was the key to this highly successful Kickstarter campaign?
+What do you think makes a successful Kickstarter campaign?

 If you were to redo the Kickstarter, what would you change?

-I want to extend a warm thanks to Tynan Sylvester for taking the time to answer my questions!
-If you are looking for more details about the project you can visit the RimWorld Kickstarter page, Sylvester’s website, or visit the game’s forums to chat with others.
-You can also keep track of development and updates on Twitter @TynanSylvester.
+And that is the end of part two of my interview.
+Part one of the interview can be found here and contains commentary about Pandante itself and the inspiration behind this unique game.
+I want to, again, extend a warm thanks to David Sirlin for taking the time to answer my questions!
+If you are looking for more details about the game you can visit the Pandante Kickstarter page, or visit the website.
+Keep track of the development of Pandante by following David on Twitter @Sirlin or on Facebook.

-Do you have a Kickstarter campaign or project you’d like to see talked about on GameSkinny?
-Drop me a tip for future [Kick It] articles on Twitter @ZacaJay!
+Do you have a Kickstarter campaign or a project you’d like to see talked about on GameSkinny?
+Drop me a tip for future [Kick It] articles on Twitter @ZacaJay using#KickItJay!

 Or, you know, write about it yourself!